Course Overview

-The APMG PPP Certification Program is an innovation of the Asian Development Bank (ADB), the European Bank for Reconstruction and Development (EBRD), the Inter-American Development Bank (IDB), the Islamic Development Bank (IsDB), the Multilateral Investment Fund (MIF) and the World Bank Group (WBG) and partly funded by the Public-Private Infrastructure Advisory Facility (PPIAF) with a shared vision of enhancing PPP performance globally.
-CP3P is the definitive credential to demonstrate to your peers that your abilities are aligned with international PPP good practice.
+The APMG PPP Certification Program is an initiative of the Asian Development Bank (ADB), the European Bank for Reconstruction and Development (EBRD), the Inter-American Development Bank (IDB), the Islamic Development Bank (IsDB), the Multilateral Investment Fund (MIF) and the World Bank Group (WBG), with support from the Public-Private Infrastructure Advisory Facility (PPIAF).
+This global collaboration aims to strengthen PPP performance.
+CP3P remains the leading credential for demonstrating alignment with international PPP good practice.

-The Public-Private Partnerships Certification Program Guide, referred to as the PPP Guide, was written by PPP practitioners.
-It comprises best practices from many countries and aims to bring a consistency of terms used in PPPs and to increase skills and capacity for the delivery of PPPs.
+The Public-Private Partnerships Certification Program Guide, known as the PPP Guide, was written by experienced PPP practitioners.
+It compiles global best practices, promotes consistent terminology, and builds capability for stronger PPP delivery.
+Please see a summary of the PPP Guide below.
 Please see a summary of the PPP Guide below:

-The Public-Private Partnerships Execution Course and Examination are based on Chapters 5-8 of the PPP Guide.
-This is a practitioner-level certification – aimed at people involved in either developing or implementing PPP frameworks and in the initiation or implementation of PPP projects.
+The Public-Private Partnerships Execution Course and Examination are based on Chapters 5 to 8 of the PPP Guide.
+This is a practitioner-level certification, designed for professionals involved in developing PPP frameworks or leading the implementation of PPP projects.

 The APMG Certified PPP professional is a Registered Trade Mark of the APM Group Limited.